garbagetown/guideline/source_en/ArchitectureInDetail/PropertyManagement.rst

 This section explains how to manage properties.

-Value that need to manage as properties, can be classified into following two.
+Value that needs to be managed as properties can be classified into following two categories.

 .. tabularcolumns:: |p{0.10\linewidth}|p{0.20\linewidth}|p{0.35\linewidth}|p{0.35\linewidth}|